Envirometrix/landmap/README.md

 # landmap package for R

-Provides methodology for automated mapping i.e. spatial interpolation and/or prediction using Ensemble Machine Learning (extends functionality of the [subsemble](https://github.com/ledell/subsemble) and the [SuperLearner](https://github.com/ecpolley/SuperLearner) packages).
+Package provides methodology for automated mapping i.e. spatial interpolation and/or prediction using Ensemble Machine Learning (extends functionality of the [subsemble](https://github.com/ledell/subsemble) and the [SuperLearner](https://github.com/ecpolley/SuperLearner) packages).
 Key functionality includes: